 Purpose

-This is guidance for project engineers, managers and weight control engineers on the action needed to Control the Weight of FPU, floater or Unit. his is recommended practices to integrate
+This document contains guidance for project engineers, managers, weight control engineers, vessel’s marine technical authorities and the crew on the action needed to Control the Weight of FPU, floater or Unit while in-service so that the unit’s weight is continuously tracked to ensure that the hydrostatic stiffness of the unit is acceptable at all times.
+This is recommended practices to integrate [????]

 Associated Documents